 I love pouring over the travel lists of the young and adorable.
-The sweet, pretty and impractical footwear of those without bunions, the tight and clingy yoga pants on the slender, youthful legs, and the enormous floppy hillbilly hats for those oh so predictable follow me darling shots.
+The sweet, pretty and impractical footwear of those without bunions, the tight and clingy yoga pants on the slender legs, and the enormous and impractical hillbilly hats for those oh so predictable follow me darling shots.

 But let’s face it, we’re over 50’s and we want to be comfortable-damnit!